syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 ## Add WPF DoubleTextBox through designer

 You can add the [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control to an application by dragging it from the toolbox to a view of the designer.

-The  control can be added to an application by dragging it from the toolbox to a designer view.
-The Syncfusion.Shared.WPF assembly reference will be added automatically.
+The **Syncfusion.Shared.WPF** assembly reference will be added automatically.

 ![DoubleTextBox Control added by designer](Getting-Started_images/wpf-double-text-box-control-added-by-designer.png)

-## Add WPF DoubleTextBox manually Via XAML
+## Add WPF DoubleTextBox manually via XAML

 To manually add the control in XAML, follow the following steps: